shimaore/esl/src/response.coffee.md

 A generic way of sending commands to FreeSwitch, wrapping `write` into a Promise that waits for FreeSwitch's notification that the command completed.

       send: (command,args) ->

+        if @closed
+          p = Promise.reject new FreeSwitchError {}, {when:'send on closed socket',command,args}
+          return p.bind this

         p = new Promise (resolve,reject) =>